Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 4. The good ol’ selfie

 What can I say – you can never go wrong with a travel selfie.
 This is a great option if you want just a photo of you in front of something.
 You can also get super cool effects if you have a fisheye or wide angled lens on your camera or phone.
-I use the Potok clip-on phone lens.
-It comes with various lenses you can play with and you can clip it onto your phone camera.
+If you want a wide angle lens, the Xenvo lens kit is a great option.
+It comes with a wide angle and macro lenses that you can play with and you can clip onto your phone camera.

-The famous LOVE statue in Philadelphia – shot with the Potok clip-on phone lens.
+The famous LOVE statue in Philadelphia – shot with a fish eye lens.

 5. Use a selfie stick